!Call To Action

 Are Australian Shepherds Healthy?

 Aussies tend to be healthy and hardy, but they are still prone to illness and injury.
 We would recommend hip and elbow evaluations, as well as ophthalmologist evaluations.
 (These recommendations also match the AKC’s breed guidelines.)
+Regular veterinary wellness exams and pet vaccinations are essential to keep your Aussie healthy throughout their life.

 How Energetic Is The Australian Shepherd?